esin87/ga-project-1/README.md

 - Occasionally the score would return a NaN and need to resolve it.

 ## Future Add-ons
+- 2 player game
+- Open field to type in question.
+This will be a big challenge since we need to set logic to match what user typed in to the correct answer.
+Issue I foresee this add-on to run into: possibility typo from user,

 ## Credits

+Thank you to my wonderful GA Instructors (& IA's) and GA classmates for providing technical and moral support throughout!

 Credits to amazing sources that I'm thankful for!
 Sending them many many thanks!